alan-turing-institute/scivision/notes/workshop-19-April-2022.md

 - Should we replace the catalog with a SQL db and where/how is it stored?
 - Expand upon the scivision catalog submission guidance
 - Retain the catalog entries all being runnable with `load_pretrained_model()` function since non-programmer scientists value everything easily runnable
+- Continue to evolve the catalog schema over time

 ### Scaling up scivision uses